Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/tea/en/05_perfect_alex.md

 </table>

 When Fate Calibration α finishes its cast, Perfect Alexander will disappear and the mechanics that were telegraphed earlier by the clones will now resolve for real.

+The safe spots to resolve the mechanics will always be opposite one of the two *middle* Perfect Alexander clones.

 <table>
   <tr>